 - Students must promptly return all required applications and paperwork to the Financial Aid Office. - If the Financial Aid Office needs to see a student, the office will contact the student personally.
 It is the student's responsibility to see Financial Aid when notified. - Each student who receives a student loan is required to complete entrance and exit counseling.
 The Financial Aid Office will notify each student when these sessions are scheduled.
-If a student misses a session, it is the student's responsibility to contact the Financial Aid Office to reschedule a date. - If a student obtains a loan to pay for an educational program, the student will be responsible for repaying the full amount of the loan plus interest, less the amount of any refund, and that, if the student has received federal student financial aid funds, the student is entitled to a refund of the moneys not paid from federal student financial aid program funds.
+If a student misses a session, it is the student's responsibility to contact the Financial Aid Office to reschedule a date. - If a student obtains a loan to pay for an educational program, the student will be responsible for repaying the full amount of the loan plus interest, less the amount of any refund.